-In terms of real progress, we have seen only a handful of leading Tier 1 operators deploying solutions that truly fit under the ML/AI banner within our framework.
+In terms of real progress, we have seen only a handful of leading Tier 1 operators deploying telecoms data analytics solutions that truly fit under the ML/AI banner within our framework.
 Most operators are still much earlier on in the journey towards automation.
 Even those pioneer operators have deployed only in specific geographical regions and in specific parts of their business.
 They face problems in deploying more complex solutions at scale and deriving measurable value.

 At STL Partners, we believe that too much focus on a poorly defined end-goal risks stalling necessary work that must be done up-front.
 Operators should strive for and research innovative uses of data, but we believe the focus in the short-term, for Tier 1 and 2/3 telcos alike, should be on laying the necessary groundwork to ensure that data is accessible and clean, with a clear governance structure, as well as building the analytics capabilities necessary to make full use of it.